paU1i/phish/README.md

-phish.sh is a simle script which was made for quickly setting up phishing environment on Ubuntu servers
+phish.sh is a simple script which was made for quickly setting up phishing environment on Ubuntu servers

 This script installs below softwares/services to ubuntu machine